Selective high schools and opportunity class placement procedures

 The boarder selection committees give higher priority to applicants living in isolated areas than to applicants living in other country areas and cities.

-Schools may invite applicants to an interview to determine their suitability for boarding placement.
+Schools may invite applicants to an interview to determine their suitability for boarding placement and their interest in an agricultural boarding school experience.
 Following the interview, students may be eligible for an early offer.
+Early offers will commence at the beginning of Year 6.

-Applicants still complete the online application.
-Additionally, parents and/or carers will need to provide recent academic reports for their child.
+Parents and/or carers will need to provide recent academic reports for their child.
 The school will contact parents/or carers directly to request academic reports if they are eligible to apply for an early offer.
+The student’s academic merit will be considered, along with confirmation that they live in an eligible rural or remote location.

-Students who have received an early offer will still be required to sit the Selective High School Placement Test.
+Students who have received an early offer for boarding at Hurlstone Agricultural High School will still be required to sit the Selective High School Placement Test.
 Test results help schools to plan for their students’ learning needs.

 3.6 Apply for a place at Aurora College